SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

 * The `pom.xml` file contains the dependencies needed for the microservice.
 These include the `solace-cloud-starter-stream-solace` dependency which allows you to use the Solace SCSt.
 Binder.

 ### Subscribe to _dropoff_ events
-As of the writing of this codelab dynamic topics are not yet supported by the Event Portal or the AsyncAPI Code Generator template.
-Because our Taxis are publishing their _TaxiStatusUpdate_ events to a dynamic topic structure of `taxi/nyc/v1/${ride_status}/${passenger_count}/${ride_id}/${longitude}/${latitude}` we need to update the `application.yml` file to subscribe to only `dropoff` events.
-To do this change the `queueAdditionalSubscriptions` parameter value to `taxi/nyc/v1/dropoff/>`
+As of the writing of this codelab, dynamic topics are not yet supported by the Event Portal or the AsyncAPI Code Generator template.
+Because our Taxis are publishing their _TaxiStatusUpdate_ events to a dynamic topic structure of `taxinyc/ops/ride/updated/v1/${ride_status}/${driver_id}/${passenger_id}/${current_latitude}/${current_longitude}` we need to update the `application.yml` file to subscribe to only `dropoff` events.
+To do this change the `queueAdditionalSubscriptions` parameter value to `taxinyc/ops/ride/updated/v1/dropoff/>`

 Positive
 : Note that the `>` symbol, when placed by itself as the last level in a topic, is a multi-level wildcard in Solace which subscribes to all events published to topics that begin with the same prefix.
 Example: `animals/domestic/>` matches `animals/domestic/cats` and `animals/domestic/dogs`.
 [More wildcard info, including a single level wildcard, can be found in docs](https://docs.solace.com/PubSub-Basics/Wildcard-Charaters-Topic-Subs.htm)

 ### Publish to a personalized topic for uniqueness
 Because there are potentially multiple people using a shared broker participating in this codelab at the same time we need to make sure we publish to a unique topic.
-Change your `spring.cloud.stream.bindings.processDropoffRideAverages-out-0.destination` to be `test/taxi/<YOUR_UNIQUE_NAME>/nyc/v1/stats/dropoff/avg`. **Be sure to replace <YOUR_UNIQUE_NAME> with your name or some unique field; and remember it for later!**
+Change your `spring.cloud.stream.bindings.processDropoffRideAverages-out-0.destination` to be `test/taxinyc/<YOUR_UNIQUE_NAME>/ops/ride/updated/v1/stats/dropoff/avg`. **Be sure to replace <YOUR_UNIQUE_NAME> with your name or some unique field; and remember it for later!**

 ✅ After making the update your _application.yml_ file should look like below for the `spring.cloud.stream` section.
 ```yaml